PetrKryslUCSD/MatMulExperiments/README.md

 # MatMulExperiments

-The purpose is to understand the effect of using the package produced by Chris Elrod and referenced in [this  post](https://discourse.julialang.org/t/ann-loopvectorization/32843).
+The purpose is to understand the effect of using the package `LoopVectorization` produced by Chris Elrod and referenced in [this  post](https://discourse.julialang.org/t/ann-loopvectorization/32843).

 The file `test/runtests.jl` produces measurements for square matrices, with
 - the default implementations of the matrix-matrix multiplication (routine with `@avx` as implemented in FinEtools, routine with `@avx` with explicit zeroing out of the matrix, and the built-in BLAS routine);